pnp/blog/content/cli-for-microsoft-365/cli-for-microsoft-365-2024-wrap-up/index.md

 You know what they say, the more the merrier!
 This year we released three major versions of CLI for Microsoft 365.
 Each release brought new features, improvements, but also were made to adapt CLI for Microsoft 365 to some breaking changes in the Microsoft 365 ecosystem.
 We are committed to keeping the CLI up-to-date with the latest changes in Microsoft 365 and providing you with the best possible experience.

-The first major release done this year - v8 - was a response to deprication of an API that CLI for Microsoft 365 used in Power Automate commands.
+The first major release done this year - v8 - was a response to deprecation of an API that CLI for Microsoft 365 used in Power Automate commands.
 To find out more go over the [release notes](https://pnp.github.io/cli-microsoft365/v8-upgrade-guidance/).

-The second major release - v9 - ws a reaction to an announcement that the PnP Management Shell multi-tenant app will be removed on September 9.
+The second major release - v9 - was a reaction to an announcement that the PnP Management Shell multi-tenant app will be removed on September 9.
 Previously you were able to use this app to grant the needed permissions for your scripts or standard usage of CLI for Microsoft 365.
 Till now it was even used as the default login method.
 Although using the PnP Management Shell was very convenient it wasn’t the best approach that should be picked especially when running automated scripts on your tenant.
-In order to improve our customers security posture the login method was updated to encurage the use of single-tenant app and just the scopes and permissions that are needed.
+In order to improve our customers security posture the login method was updated to encourage the use of single-tenant app and just the scopes and permissions that are needed.
 To find out more go over the [release notes](https://pnp.github.io/cli-microsoft365/v9-upgrade-guidance).

 You may also check out the [Getting started with CLI for Microsoft 365 recording](https://www.youtube.com/watch?v=XFG8gVGvXpA).
 {{< youtube XFG8gVGvXpA >}}